 I want to share with you what we learned about Florida history today that can be a springboard to a full-on unit study of history beginning in 1868 up to the present day.

 Debary Hall was owned by Fredrick Debary of Europe.
 He came from a wealthy family and became a distributor of Mums Champagne in America.
 His daughter had what we might call asthma today, and he wanted her to be in a better climate during the winter months.
-He was told of this new and wild land called Florida, where the weather was tropical like the islands.
+He was told of this new and wild Frontier called Florida, where the weather was tropical like the islands.

 Our tour began as we boarded a steamship with a movie that put us back in time, complete with a moving floor like we were really on the boat!!
 It was fascinating with stories of guests, family members and the ultimate